Javed Khan (actor)

-Javed Khan (born as Javed Yaqub Khan in Bhopal, Madhya Pradesh, India) was an Indian film and television actor and former model.
+Javed Khan (born as Javed Yaqub Khan in Bhopal, Madhya Pradesh, India) is an Indian film and television former actor and former model.
 He studied at the Film and Television Institute of India, Pune.

 Javed Khan was born in Bhopal, Madhya Pradesh.
 His father, Mohammed Yaqub Khan, was a top criminal lawyer in Madhya Pradesh and his mother, Raisa Yaqub, was a royal, making Khan hail from one of the most prominent families of central India.
 Khan did his schooling at Campion School, Bhopal.
 He topped the Merit List in both high school and the higher secondary board of Madhya Pradesh.
 He went back to school and became school captain in 1979 after passing out from FTII (PUNE) 1974-76 and the troop leader of Air Scouts, having qualified for the highest award, that of President Scout with 24 proficiency badges.
 After school, Khan joined the St. Xavier's College, Mumbai, for his B. Sc. in mathematics and economics.